Uyghur language: Status

-Early in the PRC era, Uyghurs had a choice of two separate secular school systems, one conducted in their own language and one offering instructions only in Chinese.
+Early in the era of the People's Republic of China (PRC), Uyghurs could choose between two separate secular school systems, one conducted in their own language and one offering instructions only in Chinese.
 Many Uyghurs linked the preservation of their cultural and religious identity with the language of instruction in schools and therefore preferred Uyghur language schools.
 During the 1980s the Chinese government pursued a new policy of cultural liberalization in Xinjiang and adopted a flexible language policy nationally.
 Despite a positive response among party officials and minority groups, the policy was viewed as unsuccessful and from the mid-1980s its official pluralistic language policy became increasingly subordinate to a covert policy of minority assimilation motivated by geopolitical concerns.
 Consequently, and in Xinjiang particularly, multilingualism and cultural pluralism were restricted to favor a "monolingual, monocultural model".
 In 2000, a special senior-secondary boarding school program for Uyghurs, the Xinjiang Class, with course work conducted entirely in Chinese was established.
 In 2002, Xinjiang University, originally a bilingual institution, had ceased offering courses in the Uyghur language.
 From 2004 onward, the government policy has been that classes should be conducted in Chinese as much as possible and in some selected regions, instruction in Chinese began in the first grade.
-By the 2010s, the Chinese government have implemented bi-lingual education in most regions of Xinjiang.
+By the 2010s, the Chinese government had implemented bi-lingual education in most regions of Xinjiang.
 The primary medium of instruction is Standard Chinese, with only a few hours a week devoted to Uyghur literature.
-The bi-lingual education system teaches Xinjiang's students all STEM classes using only Mandarin Chinese, or a combination of Uighur and Chinese.
-However, research have shown that due to differences in the order of words and grammar between the Uighur and the Chinese language, many students face obstacles in learning courses such as Mathematics under the bi-lingual education system.
+The bi-lingual education system teaches Xinjiang's students all STEM classes using only Chinese, or a combination of Uyghur and Chinese.
+However, research has shown that due to differences in the order of words and grammar between the Uyghur and the Chinese language, many students face obstacles in learning courses such as Mathematics under the bi-lingual education system.
 Despite this policy, few Han children are taught to speak Uyghur.
-By the late 2010s, more Uyghur students have been attending residential schools far from their home communities where they are not able to speak Uyghur, thus making the language vulnerable of extinction.
-In 2020, A monolingual Chinese language education is known to have been introduced in an influential high school in Kashgar that formerly provided bilingual education.
+By the late 2010s, more Uyghur students were attending residential schools far from their home communities where they are not able to speak Uyghur, thus making the language vulnerable to extinction according to some.
+In 2020, a monolingual Chinese language education is known to have been introduced as an option in an influential high school in Kashgar that formerly provided bilingual education.